 I graduated from Knox College with a B.A. in Neuroscience.
 My primary focus was substance abuse, drug addiction and investigating novel pharmacotherapies for existing drugs.
 For my senior thesis study, I looked at atomoxetine (a non-stimulant ADHD drug) and its potential to alleviate symptoms of nicotine withdrawal.
 I joined the Biological Rhythms Research Laboratory because it gives me the excellent opportunity to work on research with human participants (most drug research involves rats!).
 I want to attend graduate school and obtain my Ph.D. while continuing to conduct research that involves studying addiction and addictive substances.
 I spend most of my free time working on computers, practicing mixed martial arts and playing with my kittens Spike and Claymore.

 I earned my BS in Biology in December 2016 from Loyola University Chicago.
 At Loyola, I participated in undergraduate research concerning the neurobiological pathways of fruit fly circadian rhythms based on their feeding behavior under Dr. Daniel Cavanaugh.
 My passion for chronobiology is what led me to the Biological Rhythms Research Lab and I am excited to embark on my research career as a member of this team.
-Having only worked with fruit flies up until this point, I am excited to gain experience working with humans.
-Outside of the lab I like to play with my puppy, hang out in my backyard, or catch up on whatever TV series currently has my attention.
+Outside of the lab I like to play with my puppy or catch up on whatever TV series currently has my attention.

 I grew up in Fort Wayne, Indiana and recently graduated in May of 2016 from Saint Mary’s College with a B.A in Communicative Science and Disorders.
 I am currently a doctoral student at Rush University pursuing a degree in Audiology and am very excited to be involved with Dr. Burgess’s interesting research at the Biological Rhythms Research Lab.
 I love Chicago and am having so much fun experiencing city life.
 When I'm not studying, I like to spend my time with family, friends and Netflix.